 A modal pops up and here you can:

-- Choose a difference account from the drop down menu if you need to account for a discrepancy between the payment and the invoice.
-The amount infront f difference will then be posted to that account when the payment journal is created.
+- Choose on or many difference accounts from the drop down menu if you need to account for a discrepancy between the payment and the invoice.
+The amount infront of difference will then be posted to that account when the payment journal is created.
 See below.